ava-labs/avalanchego/graft/coreth/README.md

 - `debug`

 Only the `eth` namespace is enabled by default.
-To enable the other namespaces see the instructions for passing in the `coreth-config` parameter to AvalancheGo: https://docs.avax.network/build/references/command-line-interface#plugins.
+To enable the other namespaces see the instructions for passing the C-Chain config to AvalancheGo [here.](https://docs.avax.network/nodes/maintain/chain-config-flags/#c-chain-configs)
-Full documentation for the C-Chain's API can be found [here.](https://docs.avax.network/build/avalanchego-apis/c-chain)
+Full documentation for the C-Chain's API can be found [here.](https://docs.avax.network/apis/avalanchego/apis/c-chain/)

 ## Compatibility